nasserbek/bek/libraries/Firebase_ESP32_Client/README.md

 You can check the server connecting status, by executing `<FirebaseData>.httpConnected()` which will return true when connection to the server is still alive.

+The TCP KeepAlive was currently available in ESP32 unless in ESP8266, [this ESP8266 PR #8940](https://github.com/esp8266/Arduino/pull/8940) should be merged in the [ESP8266 Arduino Core SDK](https://github.com/esp8266/Arduino/releases), i.e., it will be supported in the ESP8266 core version newer than v3.1.2.

+In ESP8266 core v3.1.2 and older, the error can be occurred when executing `<FirebaseData>.keepAlive` because of object slicing.

+The Arduino Pico is currently not support TCP KeepAlive until it's implemented in WiFiClientSecure library as in ESP8266.

 For External Client, this TCP KeepAlive option is not appliable and should be managed by external Client library.

+## Realtime Database

+See [RTDB examples](/examples) for complete usages.

 ### Read Data